zuoxingdong/lagom/README.md

 # lagom
 <!--- <img src='doc/img/infrastructure.png' width='300'> --->

-**lagom is a light PyTorch infrastructure to quickly prototype reinforcement learning algorithms.** [Lagom](https://sv.wikipedia.org/wiki/Lagom) is a 'magic' word in Swedish, *"inte för mycket och inte för lite, enkelhet är bäst"*, meaning *"not too much and not too little, simplicity is often the best"*.
-We use this name because lagom is also the philosophy of how this library was designed and inspired.
+**lagom is a light PyTorch infrastructure to quickly prototype reinforcement learning algorithms.** [Lagom](https://sv.wikipedia.org/wiki/Lagom) is a 'magic' word in Swedish, *"inte för mycket och inte för lite, enkelhet är bäst"*, meaning *"not too much and not too little, simplicity is often the best"*. lagom is the philosophy on which this library was designed.

 **Contents of this document**